 - Connect an external backup drive to your Mac.

-- Open System Preferences and go to Time Machine.
+- Open System Settings and go to General > Time Machine.

 - Click the Select Backup Disk button.